nilx/simplest_color_balance/README.txt

     intensity axis, with clipping on the RGB channels;
 * IRGB bounded: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally, with clipping.
+* IRGB ajusted: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally; the I balance parameters are ajusted to saturate the expected number of pixels on one color channel or more; the RGB scaling is also ajused to maintain the R/G/B ratio if one channel is saturated.

 Only 8bit RGB PNG images files are handled.
 Other PNG files are implicitly converted to 8bit color RGB.